Courses at Outside Institutions

-- Because Cupertino believes that students should balance their academic loads, students are limited to one college class per quarter/semester.
+- Because Fremont believes that students should balance their academic loads, students are limited to one college class per quarter/semester.
 Students with special circumstances must speak to their Guidance Counselor and may possibly be referred to their Assistant Principal.

 - Students attempting to replace a D or F grade on their high school transcript should talk to their Guidance Counselor about the courses they are considering.
 Some college classes do not replace high school course grades.